oracle-livelabs/database/create-nosqltables-terraform/create-singleton-tables/create-singleton-tables.md

 }
 </copy>
 ```
 Provide values for your tenancy\_ocid, user\_ocid, private_key\_path, and fingerprint, region, and compartment\_ocid arguments in the **terraform.tfvars** file.
 You should already have an OCI IAM user with access keys having sufficient permissions on NoSQL Database Cloud Service.
-Use the values recorded from [Lab 1 : Create an API Signing Key ](?lab=create-api-signing-keys).
+Use the values recorded from [Lab 1 : Create an API Sign-In Key ](?lab=create-api-signing-keys).

 A sample **terraform.tfvars** is shown below:
 ```